After Hate Sign-Posting Service

 All incidents and situations are different so we advise you seek appropriate assistance based on your circumstances.
 Use our contact form now to start the ball rolling and to learn more.

-All incidents are different but if you have been physically assaulted we advise you seek legal assistance ASAP.
+All incidents are different but if you have been physically assaulted we advise you seek legal assistance.
 You can claim CICA Compensation directly with the governing body but applications sought independently often get rejected / fail to receive an award.
-Contact us today for more info and support.
+In January 2019, a UK Government report was released highlighting the flaws in this process – so there’s a likelihood things may change.
+(See article here) Contact us today for more info and support.

 Choosing to report incidents anonymously allows for incidents to be monitored nationally.
 This may then help shape government policy and funding for services.
 Please don’t underestimate the value of reporting hate incidents.

-If you have been the victim of a hate crime, or a blameless attack in general, government funding is available which you can claim independently or via third parties.
+If you have been the victim of a hate crime, or a blameless attack in general, government funding is available (CICA) which you can claim independently or via third parties.
 Claims made independently are statistically much less likely to be successful.
-Apply through our partner at After Hate UK, and a small percentage of the pay out is taken as a fee by the legal firm.
-If there is no pay out, there is no charge.
-Contact After Hate today for more info or to get the ball rolling.
+Apply through third party companies and a percentage is likely to be taken should your case be successful.
+Contact After Hate today for more info – or to get the ball rolling.

 Not at all.
 For anyone to offer specific legal advice, they must meet all the appropriate legal requirements.
-You can discuss your situation informally with an After Hate UK representitive (text or call 07342 992267 or email firstname.lastname@example.org) or you can use our contact form to formally request info from our legal friends who After Hate have partnered with – they specialise in supporting victims of hate crime, historic sexual abuse & victims of blameless attacks.
-Alternatively, click here to make formal contact via our online form
+You can discuss your situation informally with an After Hate UK representitive (via email – firstname.lastname@example.org, or social media) Alternatively, use our contact form to request info from our legal friends (who specialise in supporting victims of hate crime, historic sexual abuse & victims of blameless attacks).
+Click here to make formal contact via our online form